ear7h/scripteroids/README.md

-# Raylib boilerplate
+# scripteroids

-This is a boilerplate raylib project, most important is the makefile.
+This is a work in progress.

-To get started just run `./init.sh`, then `make run` to run the simple window opening example.

-## TODO

-* add (figure out) support for PLATFORM=WEB
+The idea for this game is a simple version of asteroids, except the user has to program the ship with (a simple langugage and) a virtual machine that executes one instruction per time step.
+Some things should be tuned, but the idea is that human and programmable players should be "on the same level".